Quonset Hut Studio: Bradley Studios

 A steady string of hits were produced at Bradley Studios, including Sonny James' "Young Love", and Ferlin Husky's "Gone", as well as Conway Twitty's first hit single "It's Only Make Believe" in 1958.
 That same year Johnny Cash recorded his second studio album at the studio following his departure from Sun Records.
-1959's No. 1 song, Johnny Horton's "The Battle of New Orleans", was recorded at Bradley Studios, as was Mark Dinning's hit song "Teen Angel".
+The No. 1 song for 1959, Johnny Horton's "The Battle of New Orleans", was recorded at Bradley Studios, as was Mark Dinning's hit song "Teen Angel".
 Recording sessions were often accomplished with session musicians that came to be known as the Nashville A-Team, as well as vocal backing groups such as the Jordanaires and the Anita Kerr Quartet.

 In 1957, Patsy Cline recorded "Walkin' After Midnight" with Bradley in Studio B, the first of several of the artist's classic songs recorded at the studio, including "I Fall to Pieces" and "Crazy".
 In 1958, Bradley asked a 13-year old Brenda Lee to record "Rockin' Around the Christmas Tree" at the studio, and the artist continued to record at the studio with Bradley through the early 1960s, including her signature song "I'm Sorry".

 In 1961, during the recording of Marty Robbins' song "Don't Worry" at the studios, a defect in the mixing console unexpectedly transformed session musician Grady Martin's guitar tone into an unusual distorted sound.
 "I'm pretty sure what happened was the primary transformer opened up, causing session player Grady Martin's guitar sound to go from clean to bludgeoning", Snoddy told The Tennessean in 2013.
 As "Don't Worry" topped the country charts and crossed over to the pop charts, the unique sound of the mixing console's faulty channel rapidly became sought after in Nashville studios.
 Snoddy and fellow WSM radio engineer Revis Virgil Hobbs built a stand-alone device entirely based around three 1n270 germanium transistors that would intentionally recreate the novel fuzzy effect, and the two engineers sold their circuit to Gibson, who commercialized the device in 1962 under the name Maestro FZ-1 Fuzz-Tone.